johngribbin/portfolio-blog/src/pages/blog/01_bitcoin_is_for_artists.md

 > _"There is no end to our ability to do that."_
 > ([src](https://www.youtube.com/watch?v=DUrlNHTxuJM))

 By simply allocating a percentage of my savings into Bitcoin I like to think that I am purchasing an insurance policy.
 Some like to trade Bitcoin, but I prefer to just hold.
-I find this long-term thinking approach to be a comforting juxtaposition to the antics of those at the helm of traditional currencies.
+I find this long-term investment approach to be a comforting juxtaposition to the short-sighted antics of those at the helm of traditional currencies.
 For as long as the hard cap of 21 million is in place, I will hold.
 Bitcoin is still an experiment.
 It may fail, and you should only ever invest a sum of money that you are willing to lose.
 The rabbit hole has been a long and winding road with many articles, documentaries and books consumed.
-Here is some further reading that I highly recommend if you wish to learn more:
+Here is some further reading that I highly recommend:

 - [Bitcoin white paper](https://bitcoin.org/bitcoin.pdf) - Penned by Satoshi.
 Where I started, and so should you.
 - [The Bitcoin Standard](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861) - A great book that helped me understand better the history of money.